itskingori/sanaa/docs/index.md

 ## License

 [King'ori J. Maina][personal-site] © 2018.
-Under the [GNU General Public License v3.0 bundled therein][license], you may copy, distribute and modify the software as long as you track changes/dates in source files.
-Any modifications to or software including (via compiler) GPL-licensed code must also be made available under the GPL along with build & install instructions.
+The [GNU Affero General Public License v3.0 bundled therein][license], essentially says, if you make a derivative work of this, and distribute it to others under certain circumstances, then you have to provide the source code under this license.
+And this still applies if you run the modified program on a server and let other users communicate with it there.

 [contributing]: https://raw.githubusercontent.com/itskingori/sanaa/master/LICENSE
 [dockerhub]: https://hub.docker.com/r/kingori/sanaa